 Who said your marriage is over?

 If you’re hearing this kind of advice, stop and ask yourself who is telling you this about your marriage.
 Is this man’s opinion you’re hearing, or is it God’s?
 The Bible does tell you to seek wise counsel.
-But, godly people sometimes give bad advice, especially when their advice is bias.
+But, godly people sometimes give bad advice, especially when their advice is biased.
 Even your pastor is capable of giving bias counsel if he’s only hearing your side of the situation or only looking at the natural circumstances.
 So, you have to use wisdom with the advice you receive.

 The people in your life may mean well and have no desire to lead you wrong.
 But their opinions are often short-sighted.
 They’re quick to try to set you free from your current pain while overlooking what could be more painful in the long run.
 And usually, their opinion is solely based on what they’ve seen and heard.
 Forgetting to consider what God is doing or about to do that they’re unaware of.